A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Introduction

 What is the fundamental origin of ($ii$)?
-In thermal physics, fluctuations are well understood in terms of the dynamics of electrons, atoms and molecules at finite temperature.
-This leads to a fluctuating dynamic description of individual molecules in aqueous solution \cite{rigler_book}: The dynamics is too erratic to be meaningfully represented by deterministic mathematics due to the lack of the detailed information of the motions of the individuals of the system.
-Therefore, Fourier, Boltzmann, Einstein, Gibbs, Onsager, Eyring, and Kramers, together with many pioneers in the physics of matter, have advanced a probabilistic description of the states and dynamics of a complex, many-body system.\footnote{The probability in quantum physics has a fundamentally different origin.
+For a macromolecule immersed in an aqueous solution, fluctuations are well understood in terms of atoms at finite temperature \cite{rigler_book}: They are too erratic to be meaningfully represented by deterministic mathematics due to the lack of detailed, or simply too much, information of the motions of the individuals in the system.
+Therefore, Fourier, Boltzmann, Einstein, Gibbs, Onsager, and Kramers, together with many pioneers in the physics of matter, have advanced a probabilistic description of the states and dynamics of a complex, many-body system.
+(The probability in quantum physics has a fundamentally different origin.
 Quantum dynamics is conservative while dynamics in thermal physics is dissipative.
-See \cite{leggett,mazur_bedeaux,esposito} for more discussions.}
+See \cite{leggett,mazur_bedeaux,esposito, ZhangJCP2014} for more discussions.)

-The modern theory of matter developed by physicists and chemists explains the macroscopic, deterministic world in terms of the erratic, stochastic dynamics of atoms and molecules.
+The modern statistical theory of matter developed by physicists and chemists explains the macroscopic, deterministic world in terms of the erratic, stochastic dynamics of atoms and molecules.
 Its fundamental insight lies at the mathematical law of large numbers (LLN): The same law that gives Las Vegas casinos more confidence in their profitability if more people are willing to gamble.
-However, another lesson from this story has not been told often enough: An individual gambler with a nearly infinite amount of time and money will win a jackpot (of course with a very high probability of having already lost much more), if the rule of the game never changes.
-Furthermore, there is actually no logical causality between a person and a winning event.\footnote{If anything, the logical causality is in the mechanical movements of a slot machine; and why and when a machine is picked due to physiological and psychological processes \cite{jjh} of an individual gambler.} Individual winning event is unpredictable.
+However, another lesson from this story has not been told often enough: An individual gambler with a nearly infinite amount of time and money will win a jackpot, if the rule of the game never changes.
+Furthermore, there is actually no logical causality between a person and a winning event.
+(If anything, the logical causality is in the mechanical movements of a slot machine; and why and when a machine is picked due to physiological and psychological processes \cite{jjh} of an individual gambler.)
+Individual winning event is unpredictable.
 What is certain is that it will occur with probability 1 on any given machine and the time to the occurrence is an exponentially distributed {\em memoryless} random variable \cite{taylor_karlin_book}.